livepeer/ui-kit/README.md

 ## Features

-- 📺 Player for video/audio with built-in low-latency WebRTC/HLS support, accessibility, keyboard shortcuts, and customizable controls
+- 📺 Composable components for video/audio with built-in low-latency WebRTC/HLS support, WAI-ARIA with keyboard shortcuts, and primitives for building advanced media players
-- 🎥 Broadcast component for streaming low-latency video from the browser
+- 🎥 Broadcast primitives for building applications with low-latency WebRTC video streaming from the browser
-- 🪝 React hooks for working with Livepeer providers and the Livepeer protocol
-- 💾 Response caching, request deduplication, and persistence
 - 🐼 TypeScript ready
 - 🧪 Tests across core and React components